-The Samsung Galaxy S10 delivered an impressive overall performance, being a strong all-rounder despite the fact that some individual elements such as the camera weren’t class-leading.
-We’re sure that Samsung will aim to do even better in 2020 with the Samsung Galaxy S11, and we just can’t wait to see what the brand has got in store for us.
-Here’s all we know so far about what to expect from the flagship series.
+In our review, the Samsung Galaxy S10 registered a very impressive overall performance, ranking as a strong all-rounder despite the fact that some individual elements, such as the camera, were a little underwhelming in comparison to peers.
+There’s no doubt that Samsung will aim to surpass its previous efforts with the release of the Samsung Galaxy S11, so we’re impatient to see what the brand has got in store for us.
+Here’s all we know so far about what you can expect.

 Related: Best phones